 As septic tank experts, we want to make sure that you have all the information you need when it comes to managing and emptying your septic tanks.
 With that in mind, here are the answers to the questions we get asked most often, from when to empty a septic tank to who should carry out the work.

 How do I get the most from my septic tank?

 One of the best ways to ensure that you don’t have to do septic tank emptying too often is to restrict water usage on the property as much as possible.
 This means being sensible with the number of times that you run the washing machine and ensuring that taps in the home are only used when needed and are not left running.
-Other things to look at are shorter shower times, and showering rather than bathing as it uses less water.
+Other things to look at, are shorter shower times and showering rather than bathing as it uses less water.

+If you have never had this kind of sewage system before, then you are probably wondering how you will know when to empty septic tanks.
 There are a couple of warning signs that may signal that your septic tank is full or blocked, so it’s important to keep an eye on your toilets and washing machine, as well as the area around the septic tank.